CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-recommendation-plan-intro.md

 ### Guidance

-This profile defines a specific recommended plan as part of an intervention recommended by a specific [Recommendation][Recommendation].
+This profile defines a specific recommended plan as part of an intervention recommended by a specific [Recommendation][SD:Recommendation].

-The actions to be performed are specified using the [Recommendation Action][Recommendation Action].
+The actions to be performed are specified using the [Recommendation Action][SD:Recommendation Action].

 {% include categories-intervention.md %}